EdenwareApps/capacitor-plugin-native-file-downloader/README.md

 # capacitor-plugin-native-file-downloader

 Capacitor plugin for downloading files using native apis.
+Currently available only on web and Android.

 ## Install